Merced-College/finalprojects-Daniel7407/README.md

 - **`help`**: Provide usage information for all commands or a specific command.

 The file system hierarchy is built using the `FileSystemNode` class, which differentiates files and folders and stores children nodes for folders.
 The application also supports basic command validation and outputs helpful messages for invalid operations or inputs.

-The program’s modular design allows easy extension by adding new commands or modifying the file system structure.
-It provides a useful tool for those learning terminal commands, file system navigation, and basic file operations without interacting with the real file system.

 ---